WojtekKamilowski/CI_PP1_CDVMR/README.md

 ### Business Owner Goals
 - Present the establishment for a potential customer.
-- Convince users to visit the restaurant by letting them familiarise with the product and feel welcomed to visit.
+- Convince users to visit the restaurant by letting them familiarise with the product and feel welcome to visit.
 - Inform users about important notices, special offers and when the restaurant can be visited.
 - Receive feedback/questions/suggestions and collect contact details to possibly address them when needed.